Project Spotlight: The Great Theme Park Project

 thoughtful problem-solving

-There’s no expectation to finish everything or produce a polished final product.
-Learning unfolds through testing ideas, changing plans, and following curiosity.
+There’s no expectation to finish every idea or create a polished final product.

 More than just rides